astravant/digital-garden-jekyll/_notes/daily-notes.md

 - First let us postulate that the computer scientists succeed in developing intelligent machines that can do all things better than human beings can do them.
 In that case presumably all work will be done by vast, highly organized systems of machines and no human effort will be necessary.
 - As society and the problems that face it become more and more complex and machines become more and more intelligent, people will let machines make more of their decisions for them, simply because machine-made decisions will bring better results than man-made ones.
 - Eventually a stage may be reached at which the decisions necessary to keep the system running will be so complex that human beings will be incapable of making them intelligently.
 At that stage the machines will be in effective control.
 People won't be able to just turn the machines off, because they will be so dependent on them that turning them off would amount to suicide.
-- control over large systems of machines will be in the hands of a tiny elite—just as it is today, but with two differences.
-Due to improved techniques the elite will have greater control over the masses; and because human work will no longer be necessary the masses will be superfluous, a useless burden on the system.
-If the elite is ruthless they may simply decide to exterminate the mass of humanity.
-If they are humane they may use propaganda or other psychological or biological techniques to reduce the birth rate until the mass of humanity becomes extinct, leaving the world to the elite.
-- Of course, life will be so purposeless that people will have to be biologically or psychologically engineered either to remove their need for the power process or make them "sublimate" their drive for power into some harmless hobby.
 - Moravec's view is that the robots will eventually succeed us—that humans clearly face extinction.
-- Roddenberry's vision of the centuries to come was one with strong moral values, embodied in codes like the Prime Directive: to not interfere in the development of less technologically advanced civilizations.
+- [Roddenberry's](https://en.wikipedia.org/wiki/Gene_Roddenberry) vision of the centuries to come was one with strong moral values, embodied in codes like the [Prime Directive](https://www.youtube.com/watch?v=3kMiL1LBDvo): to not interfere in the development of less technologically advanced civilizations.
 - In The Agony and the Ecstasy, Irving Stone's biographical novel of Michelangelo, Stone described vividly how Michelangelo released the statues from the stone, "breaking the marble spell," carving from the images in his mind.
 4 In my most ecstatic moments, the software in the computer emerged in the same way.
 Once I had imagined it in my mind I felt that it was already there in the machine, waiting to be released.
 Staying up all night seemed a small price to pay to free it—to give the ideas concrete form.
 - Failing to understand the consequences of our inventions while we are in the rapture of discovery and innovation seems to be a common fault of scientists and technologists.
-- But now, with the prospect of human-level computing power in about 30 years, a new idea suggests itself: that I may be working to create tools which will enable the construction of the technology that may replace our species.
 - The dream of robotics is, first, that intelligent machines can do our work for us, allowing us lives of leisure, restoring us to Eden.
-- in his history of such ideas, Darwin Among the Machines, George Dyson warns: "In the game of life and evolution there are three players at the table: human beings, nature, and machines.
+- In his history of such ideas, [Darwin Among the Machines](https://www.amazon.com/Darwin-among-Machines-Evolution-Intelligence/dp/0465031625), George Dyson warns: "In the game of life and evolution there are three players at the table: human beings, nature, and machines.
 I am firmly on the side of nature.
 But nature, I suspect, is on the side of the machines."
 As we have seen, Moravec agrees, believing we may well not survive the encounter with the superior robot species.